Australian Gin & Distilleries in Australia

 AUSTRALIAN GIN FACTS!

-- The first dedicated gin distillery in Australia was Kangaroo Island Spirits and opened up in 2006.
+- The first dedicated gin distillery in Australia was Kangaroo Island Spirits, which opened in 2006.

-- Every year Australian Gin Day is celebrated in November.
+- Every year Australian Gin Day (founded by The Gin Guide) is celebrated in November.

-- That Spirited Lot Distillers' 'Vintage on the Ninch' Gin was named 'Best in Australia 2022' in The Gin Guide Awards.
+- AmberChes Distillery's Orange Gin was named 'Best in Australia 2024' in The Gin Guide Awards.

 Distilleries & Tours in Australia